In The Spotlight

 Contact UsTaxes: They can’t be avoided.
 But they can be managed.
 A tax-loss harvesting strategy may help you keep more of what you earn.
 Find out how it all works and why we think a customizable separately managed account can be an effective way to potentially maximize tax efficiency.

-Simply put, tax-loss harvesting is a strategy designed to reduce your current year's tax bill so you can keep more of what you earn from your investments.
+Simply put, tax-loss harvesting is a strategy designed to potentially reduce your overall tax bill so you can keep more of what you earn from your investments.
 It works by selling investments at a loss and using those losses to offset some, or possibly all, of the capital gains from investments that you sold at a profit.
 For example, if an investor buys a stock at $400 and sells it for $500, they realize a capital gain of $100.
 This will trigger a capital gains tax (the amount will depend on variables such as the investor’s marginal tax rate, state and local tax rates and how long they held the stock).
 However, if the investor sells another security at a $100 loss, they can use that realized loss to offset the gain from the sale of the other stock.
-As a result, the net realized gain is reduced and the investor’s tax bill for the current year is lowered.
+As a result, the net realized gain is reduced and the investor’s overall tax bill is lowered.

 There are many ways for investors to end up with a tax bill at year end.
 Examples include investment gains from other active managers, capital gains distributions from mutual funds, selling appreciated real estate, private equity distributions or investing in hedge funds which may not be tax efficient.

 No, not at all.
 The purpose of tax loss harvesting is not to pick losing stocks.
-It is simply to help investors benefit from naturally occurring market volatility and dispersion in stock returns.
+It is simply to potentially help investors benefit from naturally occurring market volatility and dispersion in stock returns.
 Think about it this way: even in years when an index such as the S&P 500 delivers a positive return, not every single stock in the index has a positive return throughout the year.
 Some stocks experience losses throughout the year and may even end the year in the red.

-GSAM Tax Loss Harvesting seeks to provide value in all market environments.
+Tax-loss harvesting seeks to provide value in all market environments.

+Source: Goldman Sachs Asset Management, Standard and Poor’s.
+As of December 31, 2023.
 There is no guarantee that these objectives will be met.
-Goldman Sachs does not provide accounting, tax, or legal advice.
-Please see additional disclosures at the bottom of this page.
+Goldman Sachs does not provide accounting, tax or legal advice.
+Please see additional disclosures at the end of this presentation.
 Past performance does not guarantee future results, which may vary.

 ETFs generally have low expenses, and most are passively managed and structured to track an index.
 But when it comes to tax efficiency, there are three key differences.

-1. Diversification does not protect an investor from market risk and does not ensure a profit.
+1 Diversification does not protect an investor from market risk and does not ensure a profit.

-2. See Capital Losses: https://www.irs.gov/pub/irs-pdf/i1040sd.pdf
+2 See Capital Losses: https://www.irs.gov/pub/irs-pdf/i1040sd.pdf

 Glossary